 - Longer lasting: Gets more shots (270 versus 210) out of a single battery charge.

 - More heavily discounted: Has been around for much longer (launched in September 2012).

-If the count of relative strengths (bullet points above) is taken as a measure, the G5X emerges as the winner of the contest (8 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G5X is the clear winner of the match-up (10 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the G5X or the RX1.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is where reviews by experts come in.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.